btsdigital/bot-api-contract/docs/pages/model/ChangeGroupAvatar.md

 <p> This method is for changing avatar picture of group dialog.
 </p>

+It's neccesarry to specify avatar file ID which is returned after [uploading avatar]() (not a file).
 <p> On succes empty response with http code 200 is returned.
 </p>